spautz/react-hibernate/README.md

 ## Overview

 When a React component stops being rendered, it's gone: local state, dom state, etc are removed.
-If you want to keep that prior state around you must store it elsewhere.
+If you want to retain any of that prior state, you must store it elsewhere.

-This repo provides libraries which can keep the old subtree around for a while, when desired.
+This repo provides libraries which can keep the old component tree around for a while, when desired.

-Instead of unmounting, the subtree goes into "hibernation".
+Instead of unmounting, the component tree goes into "hibernation".
 It will "wake up" when you return, including all internal state, as if you never left.

 - [React Router Hibernate](./packages/react-router-hibernate/) works per-route, if you're using [React Router](https://reacttraining.com/react-router/) (v5)